-CARB is required to update the targets for the MPOs every eight years.
-In June 2017, CARB released updated targets and technical methodology and recently released another update in February 2018.
-The updated targets consider the need to further reduce VMT, as identified in the 2017 Scoping Plan Update, while balancing the need for additional and more flexible revenue sources to incentivize positive planning and action toward sustainable communities.
+action toward sustainable communities.
 Like the 2010 targets, the updated SB 375 targets are in units of percent per capita reduction in GHG emissions from automobiles and light trucks relative to 2005.
 This excludes reductions anticipated from implementation of state technology and fuels strategies and any potential future state strategies such as statewide road user pricing.
 The proposed targets call for greater per capita GHG emission reductions from SB 375 than are currently in place, which for 2035, translate into proposed targets that either match or exceed the emission reduction levels in the MPOs' currently adopted sustainable communities strategies (SCS).
 As proposed, CARB staff's proposed targets would result in an additional reduction of over 8 MMTCO2e in 2035 compared to the current targets.
-For the next round of SCS updates, CARB's updated targets for the SCAG region are an 8 percent per capita GHG reduction in 2020 from 2005 levels (unchanged from the 2010 target) and a 19 percent per capita GHG reduction in 2035 from 2005 levels (compared to the 2010 target of 13 percent) (CARB 2018).
+For the next round of SCS updates, CARB's updated targets for the MTC/ABAG region are a 10 percent per capita GHG reduction in 2020 from 2005 levels (compared to 7 percent under the 2010 target) and a 19 percent per capita GHG reduction in 2035 from 2005 levels (compared to the 2010 target of 15 percent).
 CARB adopted the updated targets and methodology on March 22, 2018.
 All SCSs adopted after October 1, 2018, are subject to these new targets.

-2.1.2.8 OTHER APPLICABLE MEASURES
+2.1.2.5 OTHER APPLICABLE MEASURES